higlass/higlass/README.md

     - Region between chr1:1000 and the start of chr2
 * `chr1 and chr2`
     - Show chr1 on x-axis and chr2 on y-axis.
 If the viewer is 1D, then only show the region encompassing chr1

+The search field can search along two dimensions.
+Two separate ranges are separated using the 'and' word:

+`chr1 to chr2 and chr3 to chr4`

+Will zoom to the region between chr1 and chr2 on one axis and between chr3 and chr4 on the other.
+If only one dimension is specified (i.e. no `and` keyword) and two axes are provided, then both axes will be moved to the range specified in the first dimension.